feilfeilundfeil/Cyanic/README.md

 - Create the Sourcery template containing the logic to generate extensions for ComponentsArray [✅ 13.03.2019]
 - Create unit tests for BaseViewModel [✅ 17.03.2019]
 - Create unit tests for StateStore [✅ 22.03.2019]
-- Create unit tests for BaseComponentVC and BaseStateListeningVC [✅ 24.03.2019]
+- Create unit tests for ComponentViewController and CyanicViewController [✅ 24.03.2019]
 - Change ComponentLayout subclasses to use the Component struct as the argument in initializer [✅ 22.03.2019]
 - Refactor Sourcery template to autogenerate the layout property of Components [✅ 01.03.2019]
-- Create a UITableView subclass with identical functionality as the BaseComponentsVC
+- Create a UITableView subclass with identical functionality as the ComponentViewController
 - Refine the README.md to fully explain what the architecture is and the best practices. [✅ 25.03.2019]

 # Cyanic